- Program Overview

 G. Teaching Requirement

-Every student is required to teach medical human gross anatomy (HBA 531) at least once before graduation.
+Every student is required to teach Advanced Regional Anatomy HBA 560 (8 credits, fall) at least once before graduation.
 In addition, students receiving a teaching assistantship are required to teach.

 H. Residence Requirement